 Dr. Shields' research focuses on gene-environment interactions for breast and lung cancer risk, with an emphasis on toxicology and carcinogenesis.
 The laboratory component of his research develops new biomarkers of cancer risk related to diet and lifestyle.

 In breast cancer research, Dr. Shields has received funding from several foundation and federal government sources, e.g., Avon Foundation, Komen Foundation, National Cancer Institute (R01) and Department of Defense (Idea Awards and Center of Excellence).
 A major initiative led by Dr. Shields was a Breast Cancer Center of Excellence, initially funded by the Department of Defense.
 This was a multi-investigator and multidisciplinary approach to understanding the roles that alcohol drinking and nutrition play in breast cancer, as a model for the causes of cancer.
 At Georgetown, the Shields lab established a study of healthy women with no history of breast cancer who were undergoing reduction mammoplasty.
 The researchers studied the effects in the breast of nutrition, alcohol drinking and other lifestyle factors using various biomarkers such as nutrients, hormone like adipokines and IGFs, and markers of differentiation and proliferation.
 Building upon their finding for the presence of p16 hypermethylation in the breast tissue of 31 percent of women with no history of breast cancer, the Shields Lab found that the risk for p16 hypermethylation increased for women with lower breast folate, higher alcohol drinking and a single nucleotide polymorphism (SNP) in the methylenetetrahydrofolate dehydrogenase 1 gene.
 Having p16 tumor-promoter methylation was associated with reduced protein expression, indicating a biological consequence to the hypermethylation.
 Separately, the Shields Lab has been assessing the relationship of blood to breast tissue hormone levels as a way to assess the validity of epidemiology studies that use blood levels for risk prediction.
 For insulin growth factor 1 and insulin growth factor binding protein-3, there was no relation, and only modest correlations for leptin and adiponectin, which were better for normal-weight women rather than obese women.
 The lab did, however, find that BMI and race were predictive of leptin levels, while oral contraceptive use and smoking were predictive of adiponectin levels.
 They also found that a SNP in the LEP gene (A19G) affected the ratio of breast leptin to adiponectin.
 At Ohio State, the lab is collaborating with Drs.
 Soledad Fernandez (Department of Medicine) and Kun Huang (Department of Biomedical Informatics) on this study.
 This work is also being expanded to identify global changes in methylation, gene and microRNA expression using the Genomics Shared Resource.
 The group has identified microRNAs that are altered depending on various breast cancer risk factors.
-Lastly, a new study of women undergoing reduction mammoplasty and women with breast cancer is being conducted in conjunction with Drs.
-Lisa Yee (Department of Surgery) and Michael Miller (Department of Plastic Surgery).
+Lastly, a new study of women undergoing reduction mammoplasty and women with breast cancer is being conducted in conjunction with Dr. Lisa Yee (Department of Surgery).

 The Shields group has continued collaborations with Dr. Jo Freudenheim at the University of Buffalo and the Roswell Park Cancer Institute, Dr. Christine Ambrosone at Roswell Park Cancer Institute, and Dr. Catalin Marian at the University of Medicine and Pharmacy of Timisoara in the above studies showing that genome-wide methylation status differs by race and breast tumor type.
 The Shields lab also has been continuing our longstanding collaboration for a population-based case-control study of breast cancer that has yielded over 40 publications discovering the causes of breast cancer and those with increased risk due to lifestyle and other causes, including genetics.
 They are continuing studies of the Western New York Exposures and Breast Cancer Study, and they recently have shown that increased nausea and vomiting during pregnancy decreases breast cancer risk, that a SNP in BRCA1 increases the risk of triple-negative breast cancer, and that life-time physical activity improves breast cancer survival.